Configuration management, modernized

 Safe migration path

-Enroll nodes managed by Puppet, Ansible, Chef, or Salt.
+Enroll nodes managed by your existing configuration management.
 See what Vigo would do.
 Cut over when you're confident.

 Distribute anything.
 Peer-to-peer.

-Drop a file in ~/vigosync/ on any machine.
+Drop a file in ~/longdrawer/ on any machine.
 It appears on every other machine where you have an account.
-No config.
-No commands.
-Just the folder.
-Built on swarm P2P — fast, secure, zero-effort.
+Delete it and it disappears everywhere.
+LAN-only, fully peer-to-peer, no server involvement, no config, no commands.

 Server goes down?
 Agents keep working.